Universities

 University of Limerick School of Medicine (Limerick)

-UL offers a Bachelor of Medicine programme of 4 years, which forms the basis for postgraduate training and a career in any medical field.
+UL offers a 4-year undergraduate medical programme that provides the foundation for postgraduate training and a career in any medical field.
 The curriculum is considered highly modern, early patient contact is emphasised and the principle of problem-based learning (PBL) is used.
 You can take electives at numerous host institutions, such as in New York, Ohio or Miami, and thus gain a broad insight into medicine and different approaches on site.

 Studying medicine in Ireland - What are the requirements?

-To get a place to study medicine in Ireland, you need a certificate of general higher education entrance qualification, i.e. an Abitur.
+To create a Medical study place To apply for a university entrance qualification in Ireland, you need a certificate of general higher education entrance qualification, i.e. an Abitur.
 The better your average grade, the better your chances of applying.
 Good grades in science subjects such as biology, chemistry and physics are also important.
 It also benefits you if you have taken these as your main subject.

 However, it is not only the grade point average that counts.
 You also have to take the Health Profession Admissions Test (HPAT).
 This is a standardised test that assesses certain skills and characteristics that are important for training in the healthcare sector.
 These include, for example, critical thinking and problem solving, scientific understanding, emotional intelligence, social skills and abstract thinking.
 You should prepare yourself as well as possible for this test, as a good result is crucial for your chances of getting a place at university.
 We will be happy to help you!